-If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would allow the operator undertaking the proposed activities, as requested and conditioned in the plan; however, the operator would be required to undertake additional conditions of approval as identified by BOEM and NMFS.
-As described in the analyses above, impacts to offshore water quality from the proposed action are expected to be short-term, localized and not lead to significant impacts.
+If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities as requested and conditioned in the plan; however, the operator would be required to implement additional mitigation and monitoring measures as identified by BOEM and NMFS.
+As described in the analyses above, impacts to offshore water quality from the proposed action are expected to be short-term, localized, and not lead to significant impacts.
 The conditions of approval outlined in Chapter 2.4 and discussed in the other resource sections are not expected to increase or decrease the potential for effects to offshore water quality from the proposed action.
-Alternative 3 does not differ from Alternative 2 because the additional conditions of approval do not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.3 for Alternative 2 for this resource.
+Alternative 3 does not differ from Alternative 2 because the additional mitigation and monitoring measures do not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.3 for Alternative 2 for this resource.